Northern Territory History Grants

 What can be funded

-The grants are intended to assist with expenses incurred whilst carrying out research projects.
-Such expenses may include:
+The grants are intended to assist with expenses incurred whilst carrying out research projects including:

 - travel and accommodation